-Response: The year-end cash balance as shown on the Summary Statement of Receipts, Expenditures and Unencumbered Cash - Regulatory Basis was reconciled to demand deposits at the Council's official depository.
+Response: The cash balance as shown on the Summary, Statement of Receipts, Expenditures and Unencumbered Cash reconciled to demand deposits at the Council's official depository.

-3) Using the last bank statement of the year, compare total deposits in excess of FDIC insurance to securities pledged to secure the excess deposits, as evidenced by joint custody receipts.
-Confirm the pledged securities as of December 31 and determine they are adequately secured.
+Using the last bank statement of the year, compare total deposits in excess of FDIC insurance to securities pledged to secure the excess deposits, as evidenced by joint custody receipts.

-Response: As of December 31, 2019, all Council deposits were covered by FDIC insurance.
+Response: As of December 31, 2020, all bank deposits were adequately insured by FDIC insurance.